-Range of Results: Shows the lowest and highest levels found during a testing period.
-If only one sample was taken, then this number equals the Highest Test Result or Highest Value.
+Range of Results: Lowest and highest levels found during a testing period.
+If only one sample was taken, than this number equals the Highest Test Result or Highest Value.
+SU: Standard Units for pH.

-SU: Standard Units for pH
+SMCL: Secondary Maximum Contaminant Level, or secondary standards.
+Secondary standards are non-enforceable drinking-water guidelines that may cause cosmetic effects such as skin or tooth discoloration; or aesthetic effects such as taste, odor, or color.
+EPA recommends these standards but does not require compliance.

-SMCL: Secondary Maximum Contaminant Level, or the secondary standards that are non-enforceable guidelines for contaminants and may cause cosmetic effects (such as skin or tooth discoloration) or aesthetic effects (such as taste, odor, or color) in drinking water.
-EPA recommends these standards but does not require water systems to comply.
+TT: Treatment Technique, or a required process intended to reduce the level of a contaminent in drinking water.

-TT: Treatment Technique, or a required process intended to reduce the level of a contaminant in drinking water.
+TTHM: Total Trihalomethanes (chloroform,

-TTHM: Total Trihalomethanes (chloroform, bromodichloromethane, dibromochloromethane, and bromoform) as a group.
+bromodichloromethane, dibromochloromethane, and bromoform) as a group.